Modernizr/modernizr-neue/docs/intro.md

 modernizr -c modernizr-config.json
 ```

-<sub>Note that you will need to give the command line config the file path to the configuraiton you downloaded from the site.
+<sub>Note that you will need to give the command line config the file path to the configuration you downloaded from the site.
 In the above example, we are running the `modernizr` command from the same folder that we downloaded the `modernizr-config.json` file to.</sub>

 #### Grunt Config
 If you do not want to manually run your build from the command line every time you update your site, you also have the option to download a [Grunt](http://gruntjs.com/) task to do it for you.
 This configuration file can be used with [grunt-modernizr](https://www.npmjs.com/package/grunt-modernizr) to automatically build your custom version.
 Just add it to your [Gruntfile](http://gruntjs.com/sample-gruntfile), and you are off to the races.